juliachenc/juliachenc.github.io/content/home/experience.md

     date_end: '2018-05-14'
     description: |2-

-        Studied in BS Applied Statistics and transferred to UCSB
+        Studied in the BS Applied Statistics and transferred to the UCSB

         * CS 11800: Problem Solving and Object Oriented Programming
         * CS 23500: Introduction to Organizational Computing